This is not a review of the new LAT or SAT rails. I have no idea how someone thought this was the case.

 While the quad rail style might be going out of style, the Larue 12.0 accomplishes two goals: it is CMP legal based on the measurements given to me by Larue Tactical, and it free floats my barrel.

 The thing that strikes me about the Larue is how precise it is.
 You can observe the quality of the machining.
-Take a look at this article hosted on www.thetruthaboutguns.com and look where the author compares the Larue rail vs the competitors.
+Take a look at this article hosted on www.thetruthaboutguns.com and look where the author compares the Larue rail vs the competitor.
 Pretty striking.
 While that precision won’t affect the shooting I am going to be doing, it is nice to know you are getting something that was built by someone obsessed with getting things right.

 Installation was like many other rails.
 Pound out the taper pins at the front sight base, slide end cap assembly and barrel nut down barrel.
 Torque until the next gas hole lines up.
 Install rail.
 Lock in place with end cap and anti-rotation assembly.
 Re-install front sight base.
 If you have a workbench, some punches, a vice, and a hammer… you can install a rail.
 Make sure the barrel is immobile before you pound the taper pins out.